-In order to decrease the thermal effect of laser irradiation during processing, the use of ultrashort pulsed lasers, such as picosecond and femtosecond lasers, are being investigation for scribing processes [8-9].
+In order to decrease the thermal effect of laser irradiation during processing, the use of ultrashort pulsed lasers, such as picosecond and femtosecond lasers, are being investigation for scribing processes [8,9].
 These lasers are complex and expensive, and regardless of pulse duration, material melting cannot be totally eliminated [5].
-Glass side laser processing [10-11] has been shown to be more efficient than film side processing with reduced thermal effect.
+Glass side laser processing [10,11] has been shown to be more efficient than film side processing with reduced thermal effect.
 Film side laser scribing is governed by heating, melting and vaporizing of selective films, while glass side laser scribing is a thermal-mechanical process which involves stress induced material failure and removal rather than vaporization.
-The mechanical fracture and removal of film material during glass side scribing is commonly referred to as lift off or micro-explosion processing.
+The mechanical fracture and removal of film material during glass side scribing is commonly referred to as lift off or microexplosion processing.
 During micro-explosion processing, the laser irradiates through the transparent substrate and is fully absorbed in a very thin layer of film at the interface.
 High pressure plasma is generated and expanded in the film.
 The plasma punches through the solid film above and the material is removed mechanically [12].
 Micro-explosion processing is pronounced when the laser material penetration depth is much shallower than the film thickness.
-One example is that of CdTe irradiated with a green laser at a wavelength of 532nm.
+One example is that of CdTe irradiated with a green laser at a wavelength of 532 nm.
 Laser energy is mainly absorbed at the CdTe/substrate interface.
 High pressure plasma is generated and lifts off the solid film above.
-For front contact films made by transparent conducting oxide (TCO) materials, such as ITO (indium tin oxide) and SnO2:F (fluorine-doped tin dioxide), penetration depths exceed that of the film thicknesses, and the micro-explosion process cannot occur during laser scribing.
+For front contact films made by transparent conducting oxide (TCO) materials, such as indium tin oxide and SnO2:F (fluorine-doped tin dioxide), penetration depths exceed that of the film thicknesses, and the micro-explosion process cannot occur during laser scribing.
 Because of this effect it is difficult to scribe the TCO layers with low thermal effects using nanosecond (ns) lasers.

-While glass-side laser scribing has led to improved scribe quality over competing methods, defects such as irregular scribe geometry, heat-affected zones and micro cracks that lead to decreased module efficiency are still introduced [13-14].
+While glass-side laser scribing has led to improved scribe quality over competing methods, defects such as irregular scribe geometry, heat-affected zones, and microcracks that lead to decreased module efficiency are still introduced [13,14].
 The physical phenomena responsible for film removal during laser scribing and their effect on scribe quality are not well known.
-Development of simulation capabilities will enable the fundamental understanding of the physical mechanisms and optimize the scribing processes instead of relying on trial-and-error experiments.
+In order to be cost competitive to other PV technologies like crystalline silicon based cell, major thin-film solar players such as General Electric are pushing hard to develop next generation of cell with significantly higher efficiency and lower manufacturing cost.
+Developing modeling and better understanding for laser scribing process on thin-film PV is becoming a critical task for both industry and academy.
+It will help reduce the "dead zone" by predicting scribing width and improve the cell efficiency with optimization of process window.
+Furthermore, it will enable innovative new

+Journal of Manufacturing Science and Engineering Copyright © 2013 by ASME OCTOBER 2013, Vol. 135 / 051004-1 cell/structure design which can be better fit into the current laser scribing process.
 To date, only rudimentary modeling efforts have been made, offering no predictive or optimization capabilities.
 Bovatsek et al. [6] developed a simple, one-dimensional thermal model to estimate the through thickness temperature variation of a-Si:H based thin film solar cells by ns laser pulse irradiated from the glass side, and estimated the thermal stress as that of an expanding plate with fixed edges heated by a laser.
 While this model shows the formation of thermal stresses, caused by the laser fluence lower than the melting threshold, can exceed the material's compressive yield stress, it offers no predictive capabilities of the scribe geometry due to the lack of spatial and temporal resolution.
 There is also limited simulation effort on micro-explosion processes.